mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 <div>
 {% include verse.html
-text="“Ah Lord God!
-It is you who made the heavens and the earth by your great power and by your outstretched arm!
-Nothing is too hard for you." verse="Jeremiah 32:17"
+text="Ah Lord YHWH!
+Behold, you have made the heavens and the earth by your great power and by your outstretched arm.
+There is nothing too hard for you." verse="Jeremiah 32:17"
 %}

 {% include verse.html
-text="See, I am YHWH, the God of all flesh; is anything too hard for me?" verse="Jeremiah 32:27"
+text="Behold, I am YHWH, the God of all flesh.
+Is there anything too hard for me?" verse="Jeremiah 32:27"
 %}
 </div>